 - Snapchat - https://www.snapchat.com/add/PHXSkyHarbor

 *Follow our Twitter channel.
 We provide updates during airport events and emergencies.

 Looking for delayed and canceled flight information?
 Find real-time information on the Delayed, Canceled and Diverted Flight Information page.

-If you are a reporter and need access to our detailed list of media contacts at Phoenix Sky Harbor, email us at firstname.lastname@example.org.
+The link above is a password protected link.
+If you are a reporter and need the password to access to our detailed list of media contacts, email us at firstname.lastname@example.org.

 If you are not a member of the media and have an airport-related question, call the 24-hour airport switchboard at (602) 273-3300.
 You may also email email@example.com to ask a question or make a comment.

 - Current Feature Stories

 - File a Public Records Request

 Public records requests are coordinated by the city of Phoenix Communications Office.

 Commercial filming at any of the city's three airports -- Phoenix Sky Harbor, Goodyear, or Deer Valley -- require a film permit from the city's Film Office.
 Three to five working days advance notice is required.